 - a market study on general insurance pricing practices

 - a wider discussion paper on fairness of pricing in financial services

-The study will give the FCA a deeper insight into the scale of any harm to consumers from general insurance pricing practices, who it affects and, if required, what actions are need to be taken to improve the market.
+The study will give the FCA insight into the scale of any harm to consumers from general insurance pricing practices.
+It will show who it affects and, if required, the actions needed to improve the market.